AAllred18/startup/README.md

     - Retrieving other Shared Recipes
     - Like Shared Recipe
     - Save Shared Recipe
+    - Integrate with TheMealDB API call to randomly discover recipes on top of shared recipes
 - **DB/Login** - Store users, recipes, likes, saves.
 Register and login users while securely storing their credentials.
-Public can view shared recipes, but cannot react/create/edit/share.
+Public cannot react/create/edit/share recipes until they create an account and login.
-- **WebSocket** - Live updates for newly shared recipes.
+- **WebSocket** - Live updates for newly shared recipes will appear for all logged-in users.

 ## 🚀 AWS deliverable